turing228/trigram_grep/README.md

     <img src="https://img.shields.io/github/stars/turing228/trigram_grep?style=social" title="Stars"/>
 </p>

-Trigram Grep Finderis the application of the future that allows you to find fastly a *string* in files and manually check all found matches!
+Trigram Grep Finder is the application of the future that allows you to find fastly a *string* in files and manually check all found matches!

 ## Contents